hobyst/flmidi-kompletekontrol/README.md

  - [ ] Maschine Mikro MK3 (supposed to work as A-Series, not tested)
  - [ ] Maschine Mikro MK2
  - [ ] Maschine Mikro MK1

+## Known issues
+ - **Performance issues:** In certain situations, actions coming from the device into FL Studio might get up to 5 seconds to have an effect on FL Studio.
+However, it doesn't affect performance of the software in any way neither on note input (MIDI and DAW Control instructions are sent by different MIDI devices).
+The delay is only for input processing coming from the button panel at the top of the device and a fix is being developed for this.
+ - **Automatic Komplete Kontrol instance switching:** It is already implemented in the compatibility layer, but the info that is needed from FL Studio to do so can't be gotten with the current API scope.
+Waiting for Image-Line to add plugin parameter read/write capabilities to the API for this.
+ - **Manual Komplete Kontrol instance switching:** In S-Series devices, DAW integration seems to disable the option to switch instances manually using the keyboard, relying on the host DAW to tell the device which instance to control.
+Due to the automatic instance switching not being compatible with FL Studio at the moment, it might be that the only way to change instances for S-Series users once the DAW integration has ben initiated is to do it manually with a mouse.